Jagat05/Sambad/README.md

-# Sambad
-# 🗨️ Sambad - Organization Chat App
+# Sambad - Organization Chat App

 **Sambad** is a secure and scalable real-time chat platform tailored for organizations.
 Users can create or join an organization, engage in one-to-one or group chats, and collaborate within a shared digital workspace.
 Built using the **MERN stack**, Sambad emphasizes simplicity, role-based access, and fast communication.